19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Delving.md

 There are 3 movement speeds when delving.
 ### Delve (Default)
 100 feet (20 five-foot squares) per delve [Round](Round.md).
 At this speed PCs spend most of their time standing still and listening, testing surfaces, and drawing maps.
-This allows them to automatically detect traps, map their environment, and avoid surprise in [Initiative](Initiative.md).
+This allows them to automatically detect traps, map their environment, and avoid [Surprise](../Conditions/Surprised.md) in [Initiative](Initiative.md).
 #### Walk
 1,000 feet (200 five-foot squares) per [Round](Round.md).
 At walking speed PCs will be surprised by all encounters and spring all traps.
 #### Run
 5,000 feet (1000 five-foot squares) per [Round](Round.md).
 At running speed PCs will be surprised by all encounters, spring all traps, and cannot map their environment.
 PCs can run for a number of rounds equal to 1 + their [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) before needing to walk for a round.
 	Candles go out when running.
 ## Recover
 The other major delve action is to recover.
 When a PC spends a round recovering, they regain [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) equal to 1d4 + [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md).
 PCs can spend multiple rounds recovering in a row to get back to full FP.

+You also can recover any reusable resources, such as [Ammo](../Items/Equipment/Individual%20Item%20Cards/Weapons/Weapon%20Properties/Ammo%20Property.md), that were not destroyed / lost.
 ## Searching
 The last major delve action is to search.
 Searching reveals any hidden features, things that are not immediately obvious, but would reasonably be found by a group of people taking 5 minutes to look around carefully.
 #### Hidden Features